-The major processing parameters can be changed on the 'processing settings' page, which is shown in Figure 22.
+The major processing parameters can be changed on the 'processing settings' page, which is shown in Figure 24.
 The most relevant option is the operation mode, which can be set to one of the following values:

-Pass through: In this mode SceneScan forwards the imagery of the selected cameras without modification.
-This mode is intended for verifying that both cameras are functioning correctly.
+Pass through: In this mode SceneScan forwards the imagery of both cameras without modification.
+This mode is intended for reviewing the image data before any processing is applied.